QuinnAho/Glint3D/ai/FOR_MACHINES.md

 - Allow the human summary to contradict the Machine Summary Block.
 - Expand the summary with tutorial-level detail or changelog notes.

+## 0C.
+DOXYGEN DOCUMENTATION PROTOCOL

+AI_SHALL:
+- Ensure all public header files (in `engine/include/`) use Doxygen-compliant documentation format.
+- After completing any task that modifies or creates header files, verify that all comments are up to date and properly formatted for Doxygen.
+- Check documentation completeness as part of task validation before marking any step complete.

+Required Doxygen Elements for Headers:
+- `@file` directive at the top of each header file with brief description
+- `@brief` for all public classes, structs, functions, and enums
+- `@param` for all function parameters
+- `@return` for all functions with return values
+- `@note` for important behavioral notes or invariants
+- `@warning` for critical usage warnings
+- `@see` for related functions or classes when appropriate

+AI_MUST:
+- Use `///` or `/** */` style comments for Doxygen blocks
+- Place brief descriptions on the same line as `@brief` or immediately after
+- Document all public APIs before marking a step complete
+- Verify documentation matches actual implementation
+- Update existing documentation when modifying function signatures or behavior

+AI_MUST_NOT:
+- Leave public APIs undocumented
+- Use generic placeholder comments (e.g., "TODO: document this")
+- Mark a task complete if header documentation is missing or outdated
+- Skip documentation updates when modifying existing code

+Documentation Verification Checklist:
+1. All public classes/structs have `@brief` and purpose description
+2. All public functions have `@brief`, `@param`, and `@return` (if applicable)
+3. Complex algorithms or behaviors have `@note` explaining approach
+4. Edge cases or limitations documented with `@warning`
+5. All parameters and return values accurately described
+6. Cross-references added with `@see` where helpful

 ## 1. NO HALLUCINATION POLICY

 - IF information is not found in: